 Programming assignments are a significant portion of your grade.
 You should not expect to be able to finish them in one sitting.
-Each one will take multiple sessions of coding, with questions asked along the way.
-This is the practice you need to learn, master, and internalize various concepts of the course.
 Don't be surprised if you're spending 5-20 hours on each one.

 Blackboard Submission

 Activities and assignments in this course will regularly use the Blackboard learning system, available at https://mymason.gmu.edu.
 Students are required to have regular, reliable access to a computer with an updated operating system and a stable broadband Internet connection.